ManasaAligala/-Chocolate-Cake-Recipe-Card/README.md

 │── cake.png

 🚀 How to Run
-1.Clone or download this repository.
+Clone or download this repository.
-2.Open Dish.html in any modern browser.
+Open Dish.html in any modern browser.
-3.Click Show Ingredients / Show Steps to interact.
+Click Show Ingredients / Show Steps to interact.
-4.Use Start Cooking + Next Step to follow the recipe.
+Use Start Cooking + Next Step to follow the recipe.

 🛠️ Tech Stack
 HTML5 – Structure